okolorevanchik/vagrant-skel/README.md

-## Skeleton directories for using Vagrnat in your project.
+## Skeleton directories for using Vagrant in your project
 ###Usage:

     vagrant up